clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

                       "CREATE INDEX name_ix ON fruit ( name );"])
 ```

-For more details on DDL functionality within java.jdbc, see the [Using DDL and
+For more details on DDL functionality within `java.jdbc`, see the [Using DDL and
 Metadata Guide][using-ddl].

 ### Querying the database

-The four basic CRUD operations java.jdbc provides are:
+The four basic CRUD operations `java.jdbc` provides are:

 ```clojure
 (jdbc/insert! db-spec :table {:col1 42 :col2 "123"})               ;; Create